 Make lasting connections

-At Waterloo, you’ll enjoy small classes that range from 15 to 35 students, so you’ll have the chance to really connect with your classmates.
+Enjoy small classes that range from 15 to 35 students and have the chance to really connect with your classmates and professors.